Achint08/algo-kit/README.md

 - Learn the exact insights and mechanisms about algorithms by heart.
 - Developing Template for the common data structures and algorithms for later reuse.

+Note: When using python, use [pypy](https://www.pypy.org/) in contests, if available, when solving questions because it's a faster alternative to cpython.
+Just read about it.

 ## List of data structures and algorithms